thinkst/canarytokens/frontend_vue/README.md

    - Add the alert icon to the ```templates/static/notification-email/canarytoken-icons``` directory.
    - Add the file-style icon to the ```assets/step1``` directory.
    - Make sure the icon filename matches the backend-provided name.
+   - Add a category, so the token can be filtered correctly.
+   - Add keywords, so the token can be found from the search input.
+   - If the token has a custom generation flow, set ```isCustomGenerateFlow: true```.

 i.e. for Cloned Site